kyrylo-om/object-tracking-control/README.md

 This project implements a computer vision system that:
 1. Captures video frames from a webcam
-2. Detects a blue object using HSV color space filtering
+2. Detects a target color using HSV color space filtering (live-adjustable)
 3. Tracks the object's centroid position
 4. Maps camera coordinates to screen coordinates using linear transformation
 5. Controls the mouse cursor in real-time